balqisnasuha/carbonfootprint/README.md

 1. Download the project zip file

-2. Extract the file and copy obbs folder
+2. Extract the file and copy carbonfootprint folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/Html)